-When your coverage ends, you may be eligible to continue coverage under this group health plan or to convert to another Wellmark health benefits plan pursuant to certain state and federal laws.
+When your coverage ends, you may be eligible to continue coverage under this group health plan.

 COBRA Continuation

 The federal Consolidated Omnibus Budget Reconciliation Act (COBRA) applies to most non-governmental employers with 20 or more employees.
 Generally, COBRA entitles you and eligible dependents to continue coverage if it is lost due to a qualifying event, such as employment termination, divorce, or loss of dependent status.
 You and your eligible dependents will be required to pay for continuation coverage.
 Other federal or state laws similar to COBRA may apply if COBRA does not.
 Your employer or group sponsor is required to provide you with additional information on continuation coverage if a qualifying event occurs.